There have been at least two seizures of counterfeit COVID-19 test kits by U.S. Customs and Border Protection (CBP) at

-- Grant and his team successfully removed over 200 infringers from Amazon for a manufacturing client using a combination of informal enforcement mechanisms and patent infringement suits.
+- Grant and his team have successfully removed hundreds of infringing products from e-commerce platforms for a manufacturing client using a combination of informal enforcement mechanisms and patent infringement suits.

 - Grant led a team that obtained a default judgment in the District of Minnesota against a defendant who was selling counterfeit ladders on Amazon.
 The district court found willful patent infringement, entered a permanent injunction against the seller, awarded treble damages and attorney’s fees, and held the defendant in contempt when it violated the injunction.
 Grant’s team also defeated the seller’s attempt to vacate the judgment.

 - Grant brought suit against a large group of counterfeiters in the District of Minnesota who were selling on Amazon.
 He obtained a consent judgment against the largest violator and negotiated settlements with the remaining defendants.
 As a result of the lawsuit, the infringing products were removed from Amazon.

 - Grant is leading a team that is actively representing a start-up storage and organization products company in asserting its intellectual property rights against counterfeiters selling knockoff products on Amazon, eBay, Alibaba, and other e-commerce sites.
 His team has successfully removed over a dozen sellers from the market without resorting to litigation.